blitz3d-ng/package/README.md

 ## Building

-All 3rd-party dependencies are included in the repo or linked as submodules to keep the project simple to build,
+All 3rd-party dependencies are included in the repo or linked as submodules to keep the project simple to build.

 To start, you'll need [cmake (3.16+)](https://cmake.org/download/).